IJsbrand

 IJsbrand is a Dutch male given name of late Old Dutch or early Middle Dutch origins.
 The first syllable, "eis" (or ijs/ys), is derived from the old West Germanic word for iron.
-The second syllable, "brand" (or brandt), means fire but was traditionally also used as kenning for sword.
+The second syllable, "brand" (or brandt), means fire but was traditionally also used as a kenning for sword.
 The NRC birth registry thus suggests the meaning "iron sword".

 The name is at least as old as the 12th century, when it was a distinguished name for the Lords of Haarlem.
+The Old Dutch name *Īsbrant was also attested in a Latinized form before 1200.
 After it had caught on as a common given name, IJsbrand remained popular throughout Dutch history and up to the present day.